Oh! I have slipped the surly bonds of earth

 I encourage you to explore the links below, especially this one, which includes reminiscences from his brother, for details about the life of the author, origin and almost immediate publication of the poem.
 From capturing the heart of a troubled world in 1941 to soothing the troubled spirit of a shocked world in 1986, when U. S. President Reagan quoted it in his address following the Space Shuttle Challenger explosion, it has stood as the definitive hymn of praise for every aspect of aviation.

 What’s more, it serves as a prime example of poetic proficiency.
-When I studied “High Flight” 20 years ago, I didn’t know an enjambment from an encampment, assonance from incontinence, or have a clue in identifying more than a handful of the many effective devices known to skilled poets; I only knew that I loved everything about the sound and feel of it.
+When I first studied “High Flight” in 1995, I didn’t know an enjambment from an encampment, assonance from incontinence, or have a clue in identifying more than a handful of the many effective devices known to skilled poets; I only knew that I loved everything about the sound and feel of it.
 What a brilliant sonic stroke with the darkly resonant “surly bonds of earth” to evoke a sense of despondency, only to quickly soar into the buoyant sibilance of “laughter-silvered wings” and “sun-split clouds.”
 Making it look easy!
 Without a wasted syllable, momentum grows with joyful leaps toward a wholly triumphant, powerful conclusion.
 Unobtrusive internal rhymes and impeccable meter in league with smoothly enjambed lines allow for an accomplished reader, such as the voice in the video above (unidentified but sounds like William Conrad), to give the drama its due without a hint of singsong delivery.
 (Giving further credence to Wordsworth’s observation that “to have great poetry, there must be great audiences.”)

 In other words, what Magee would later refer to as a “ditty” was undeniably a highly polished piece of writing that arrived fully developed, a phenomenal achievement for one so young.
 If not divine inspiration, then John Gillespie Magee, Jr. clearly had the makings of a world class poet.
 What might we be saying about him now if he had lived beyond the age of 19?